crewtimer/crewtimer-common/README.md

 ### Coming Soon

 * crewtimer-handicaps - A handicap engine for CrewTimer handicap calculations
-* crewtimer-lynx - Support for FinishLynx integration with CrewTimer.
-This is an electron app.
+* crewtimer-connect - Support for FinishLynx integration with CrewTimer and video review of placements.

 ### Future Open Source